Additor/lib-htmlextract-js/README.md

 ### Load
-First you need to pass a HTML document data as a type of "String" of "Buffer".
+First you need to pass a HTML document data as a type of "String" or "Buffer".
 Once you get ready to extract the document, load a html-extractor.

 ```js